-We are very pleased that this year's annual meeting will again be a completely virtual meeting of stockholders, which will be conducted via live webcast.
-You are entitled to attend and participate in the annual meeting only if you were a Hewlett Packard Enterprise stockholder or joint holder as of the close of business on February 12, 2024 or if you hold a valid proxy for the annual meeting.
+This year's annual meeting will again be a completely virtual meeting of stockholders, which will be conducted via live webcast.
+You are entitled to attend and participate in the annual meeting only if you were a holder or joint holder Hewlett Packard Enterprise common stock as of the close of business on February 3, 2025 or if you hold a valid proxy for the annual meeting.